EXTREMOPHILARUM/just-commit/docs/config_settings.md

 The `config/settings.py` module in the Just Commit tool is designed to manage configuration settings for the application.
 It allows users to enable or disable features by modifying the `config/settings.json` file.
 This document provides a comprehensive guide on how to use and modify these settings to customize your Just Commit experience.

+## Initial Setup Using Sample Configuration

+For an easy initial setup, a sample configuration file named `config/sample_settings.json` is provided.
+This file demonstrates all configurable features with default settings.
+To use it:

+1. Copy `config/sample_settings.json` to `config/settings.json`.
+2. Modify `config/settings.json` as needed to enable or disable features.

+This approach allows you to quickly start with a pre-configured set of features.

 ## Usage

 To modify the settings, navigate to the `config/settings.json` file.
 This file contains a JSON object where each key represents a feature within Just Commit, and the value (`true` or `false`) indicates whether the feature is enabled or disabled.